Adaptive Computation of Elliptic Eigenvalue Topology Optimization with a Phase-Field Approach: Numerical example

-Figure \ref{AdaptiveExp5Min1} shows that in a symmetric dumbbell $D_\mathcal{H}$ with $\mathcal{H}=0.6$ and $C=0.5$, the numerical optimal shape (highlighted in red) preserves the same symmetry with respect to the $x_2$-axis whereas this symmetry fails, or more precisely, the complement (highlighted in blue) of the numerical optimal shape in Figure \ref{AdaptiveExp5Min2} lies in one ball of the dumbbell with a smaller width of the handle ($\mathcal{H}=0.3$) and a larger prescribed volume of $\Omega$ ($C=0.85$).
-This corresponds to the assertion in Theorem 7 of \cite{Chanillo:2000} that the symmetry breaking occurs if the handle width $2\mathcal{H}$ of $D_\mathcal{H}$ is less than a critical value and the prescribed volume of the design is greater than a critical value.
-Moreover, as suggested in \cite{Chanillo:2000} the reflection of the blue part in the $x_2$-axis leads to no uniqueness of an optimal shape in this case.
+Figure \ref{AdaptiveExp5Min1} (top) illustrates that in a symmetric dumbbell $D_\mathcal{H}$ with $\mathcal{H}=0.6$ and $C=0.5$, the optimal shape (highlighted in red) maintains symmetry with respect to the $x_2$-axis.
+In contrast, this symmetry is vanished in the complement (highlighted in blue) of the optimal shape in Figure \ref{AdaptiveExp5Min1} (bottom), where the dumbbell has a handle width of $\mathcal{H}=0.3$ and a larger prescribed volume $\Omega$ ($C=0.85$).
+This corresponds to the assertion in Theorem 7 of \cite{Chanillo:2000} that symmetry breaking occurs when the handle width $2\mathcal{H}$ of $D_\mathcal{H}$ is below a critical value and the prescribed volume exceeds a certain threshold.
+Moreover, as noted in \cite{Chanillo:2000}, reflecting the blue region across the $x_2$-axis indicates a lack of uniqueness for the optimal shape in this case.

-In the 1st row of Figure \ref{AdaptiveExp6Eta3.5}, we note that the rotational symmetry of $D$, with $C=0.36$ and $\alpha=1$ in \eqref{eigen-opt_phasefield}-\eqref{eigen_vp_phasefield}, is inherited by the numerical optimal shape (highlighted in red) in Example \ref{example6}(a).
-Once $\alpha=10$ and $C=0.85$, the 2nd row associated with Example \ref{example6}(b) shows that this kind of symmetry is missing in the numerical optimal shape (highlighted in red) over the same design domain.
-On the other hand, from Figure \ref{AdaptiveExp6Min1eta1.5} we see that when the ratio of outer and inner radius becomes less with the same $\alpha$ as in Example \ref{example6}(a), the rotational symmetry still fails in the numerical optimal shape (highlighted in red) of Example \ref{example6}(c), as asserted in Theorem 6 of \cite{Chanillo:2000}.
+In Figure \ref{AdaptiveExp6Eta3.5}, we observe a lack of rotational symmetry in the numerical optimal shape (highlighted in red) of $D$ for Example \ref{example6}(a), with $\alpha=10$ and $C=0.85$ in \eqref{eigen-opt_phasefield}-\eqref{eigen_vp_phasefield}.
+Additionally, this absence of symmetry is also evident in Example \ref{example6}(b), as asserted in Theorem 6 of \cite{Chanillo:2000}.
+These findings emphasize the deviation from expected symmetry in optimal shapes under the specified conditions.